SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Charcot-Marie-Tooth disease

-Several MFN2 gene mutations cause a variant of type 2A Charcot-Marie-Tooth disease that is characterized by particularly severe symptoms that begin before age 10 and include impaired vision.
-(This variant is also called hereditary motor and sensory neuropathy VI.)
+Genetic changes that cause disease are called pathogenic variants.
+Pathogenic variants in the MFN2 gene have been found to cause a neurological condition called Charcot-Marie-Tooth disease.
+This condition damages the peripheral nerves, which results in muscle weakness and the loss of sensation in the hands and feet.
+Pathogenic variants in the MFN2 gene cause a form of Charcot-Marie-Tooth disease known as type 2A (CMT2A).
+CMT2A is characterized by particularly severe symptoms that begin before age 10 and include impaired vision.
 Vision loss is caused by the breakdown of the nerves that carry information from the eyes to the brain (optic atrophy).

 More About This Health Condition